morbrian/CarND-Behavioral-Cloning-P3/README.md

 This project is a collection of data tools and deep learning algorithms designed to assist a data scientist with developing a model for effectively predicting steering angles of a vehicle based on imagery provided by front facing cameras mounted on the vehicle.
-This work was initially created based while completing the third project in the first 3 month session  of the Udacity program focuses on Deep Learning  and Computer Vision.
-This project in particular is focused on implementing a Deep Learning neural network to teach an  unmanned vehicle to stay on the road by using an approach called behavioral cloning.
+This work was initially created while completing the third project in the first 3 month session of the Udacity program focused on Deep Learning and Computer Vision.
+This project in particular is focused on implementing a Deep Learning neural network to teach an  unmanned vehicle to stay on the road using an approach called behavioral cloning.

 In [Background](#background) we discuss the project goals and research topics recommended